0xcaff/workers-react-server/README.md

 didn't implement it here because though server actions are convenient, they don't seem to handle authentication and the scope capture rules seem easy to get wrong.

+I'd recommend implementing this in the application layer.

 ## under the hood